sound-infinity/Cheat-Engine/README.md

 Just made a quick update, it now uses class names to find the required services.

-You can use this to execute scripts in any/every game now.
+You can use this to execute scripts in almost every game now.